Flights to Amsterdam for Sightseeing

 Shopping in Amsterdam

 There are excellent facilities for shopping throughout Amsterdam from long shopping streets to mini markets.
 Nieuwedijk is a 1km stretch of shops selling mainly clothing, sportswear, music and gifts; opposite is Kalverstraat where you will find shops selling shoes, clothes, bags, gifts, cards, perfume and several coffee shops.
 If you're feeling flash then head to Pieter Cornelisz Hooftstraat which is lined with haute couture shops including Cartier, Gucci and the Oger Shop.
-You can save money by booking one of our cheap flights to Amsterdam, leaving you more to speend at the fabulous shops in the Pieter Cornelisz Hooftstaat area of the city.

 De Bijenkorf on Dam Square is the largest in this chain of department stores, with six floors and hundreds of both high street and designer concession stands.
 There are also several markets in Amsterdam selling fresh fruit and vegetables as well as cheese, fish, clothes, cosmetics and beddings such as the Albert Cuyp Market or Muntplein flower market where you can buy some traditional tulips.